saketml79/GAP_genie_multiagent_datanalysis_demo/README.md

 Under the Ontology, **Unity Catalog Semantics** provides the **user-defined** semantic objects that feed the Ontology:

 * **Domains**: Business-aligned organization of data assets.
 In this demo: a single "Supply Chain Operations" domain that groups all 5 schemas.
 Domains help Genie route questions to the right schema and help humans discover related assets on the Discover page.
 * **Glossary** (UC Pages): Governed business concept definitions — policies, formulas, terminology — that Genie references authoritatively.
-In this demo: "Fiscal Calendar & Targets" (Q3=Jan-Mar, target=95%) and "Cross-Domain Metric Definitions" (CoD formula, OTD vs supplier late rate).
-Pages answer questions that are intentionally NOT in any SQL table.
+In this demo: 7 Pages — "Fiscal Calendar & Targets" (Q3=Jan-Mar, target=95%), "Cross-Domain Metric Definitions" (CoD formula, OTD vs supplier late rate), and 5 domain-specific critical threshold definitions (P01-P05). **Important**: Genie One reads UC Pages; Genie Agents cannot.
+SQL Functions bridge the gap.
 * **Metrics** (Metric Views): Reusable KPI definitions with `MEASURE()` syntax.
 In this demo: `delivery_performance_by_region`, `revenue_comparison_by_region`, `inventory_safety_stock_metrics`, `supplier_performance_by_continent`.
 Metric Views eliminate formula ambiguity by encoding the exact business definition in the column name itself.

 The key insight: data alone is not enough.
 The UC Semantics layer teaches Genie **what the data means**, not just what it contains.